mgoddard/cockroach-aks-multi-region/README.md

 - Networking configuration

     In order to enable VPC peering between the regions, the CIDR blocks of the VPCs must not overlap.
 This value cannot change once the cluster has been created, so be sure that your IP ranges do not overlap.

+    [This script](./02_network.sh) handles both the VNet creation and the peering steps.

     - Create vnets for all Regions